HemanthKumar200225/weatherapp/README.md

-#Weatherapp
+# Weatherapp
-this is a music weather app which made using the Openweatherapi
+This is a music weather app which made using the Openweatherapi

 # Getting Started with Create React App